 What’s an MVP?

-What’s an MVP?
+What’s a Minimum Viable Product (MVP)?
 What can be simpler get to know nowadays?
 Just Google it!

 An MVP is a concise summary of the smallest possible group of features that will work as a stand-alone product while still solving at least the “core” problem and demonstrating the product’s valueSteve Blank